Flu season: Timing

-In the United States, the flu season is considered October through May.
+The United States flu season is considered October through May.
 It typically reaches an apex in February, with a seasonal baseline varying between 6.1% and 7.7% of all deaths.
 In Australia, the flu season is considered May to October.
 It usually peaks in August.
 For other southern hemisphere countries such as Argentina, Chile, South Africa, and Paraguay also tend to start around June.
 Brazil has a complex seasonality component for its flu season, due to part of its being in a tropical climate, but its further south latitudes have their flu peaks in June–July, during the southern hemisphere winters.

 Flu seasons also exist in the tropics and subtropics, with variability from region to region.
 In Hong Kong, which has a humid subtropical climate, the flu season runs from December to March, in the winter and early spring.

 Flu vaccinations

 Flu vaccinations are used to diminish the effects of the flu season and can lower an individual's risk of getting the flu by about half.
 Since the Northern and Southern Hemisphere have winter at different times of the year, there are actually two flu seasons each year.
 Therefore, the World Health Organization (assisted by the National Influenza Centers) recommends two vaccine formulations every year; one for the Northern, and one for the Southern Hemisphere.

 According to the U.S. Department of Health, a growing number of large companies provide their employees with seasonal flu shots, either at a small cost to the employee or as a free service.

 The annually updated trivalent influenza vaccine consists of hemagglutinin (HA) surface glycoprotein components from influenza H3N2, H1N1, and B influenza viruses.
 The dominant strain in January 2006 was H3N2.
 Measured resistance to the standard antiviral drugs amantadine and rimantadine in H3N2 has increased from 1% in 1994 to 12% in 2003 to 91% in 2005.